OctopusDeploy/docs/docs/getting-started.md

 ---
 title: Getting Started
 description: Need help getting started with Octopus?
-This section provides a conceptual overview of Octopus Deploy, guiding you through you own self-hosted or cloud-hosted Octopus server.
+This section provides a conceptual overview of Octopus Deploy, guiding you through your own self-hosted or cloud-hosted Octopus server.
 position: 0
 ---